hzeller/gcode-multi-shell-extrude/README.md

      # example, we set the pitch too steep, so we see overlaps
      $ ./multi-shell-extrude -p 10 -h 5 -d 10 -w 0.3 -t BAAAABAAAABAAAA -P > output.ps

-The overlaps from the too steep pitch can be seen in the following output: individual layers are not overlapping sufficiently anymore.
-Either increase pitch `-p` (number of mm height for a full turn) or decrease layer-height `-l`:
+We deliberately chose a very steep pitch here (`-p`; here full turn in 10mm).
+The layers of the 3D print now already miss the corresponding previous layer -- they are not overlapping sufficiently anymore.
+We can see this in the following PostScript output, even before we mess up the print:

 ![Steep pitch][steep-pitch]

+To fix, either increase pitch `-p` (number of mm height for a full turn) or decrease layer-height `-l`.

 The usual view displays exactly the layout on the print-bed with all screws spread out.
 If you want to see how the screws nest, add the `-m` parameter